luisoibarra/babycleaner/README.md

 ## TODOs

-- Make current TODOs
-- Propose two behavior models
+- Propose two behavior models.
+RANDOM BEHAVIOR
+- Layered Architecture
+- Fix assumtions in robot behavioral functions
+- Add to model all this